MicrosoftDocs/dataexplorer-docs/data-explorer/using-diagnostic-logs.md

 |Name               |Description
 |---                |---
-|succeededOn        |Time of ingestion completion
+|SucceededOn        |Time of ingestion completion
-|operationId        |Azure Data Explorer ingestion operation ID
+|OperationId        |Azure Data Explorer ingestion operation ID
-|database           |Name of the target database
+|Database           |Name of the target database
-|table              |Name of the target table
+|Table              |Name of the target table
-|ingestionSourceId  |ID of the ingestion data source
+|IngestionSourceId  |ID of the ingestion data source
-|ingestionSourcePath|Path of the ingestion data source or blob URI
+|IngestionSourcePath|Path of the ingestion data source or blob URI
-|rootActivityId     |Activity ID
+|RootActivityId     |Activity ID

 #### Failed ingestion operation log